 In 1955, Claudette Colvin was arrested for refusing to give up her bus seat to a white woman in Alabama — nine months before Rosa Parks.

 Rosa Parks became a civil rights icon when she refused to give up her seat to a white passenger on a bus in Montgomery, Alabama on December 1, 1955.
-But her decision didn’t come out of nowhere.
-Just nine months earlier in Montgomery, Claudette Colvin had done the same thing.
+But just nine months earlier, a teenager named Claudette Colvin had done the same thing.

 Colvin fought for the same cause in the same city as Parks.
 She even used the same peaceful act of civil disobedience.
 But while Parks’ name became synonymous with the civil rights movement, Colvin’s was forgotten.